colxi/required-parameters-js/README.md

-# P_REQUIRED (Mandatory function Parameters for JS)
+## P_REQUIRED : Mandatory function parameters for JS

-It allows to use the `P_REQUIRED` flag (as a default parameter value) on those function parameters that are mandatory.
-If the parameters are not provided (or `undefined` is provided), throws an Error with the full error stack, to trace it.
+It allows to use the `P_REQUIRED` flag (as a default parameter value) on those function parameters that you want to be mandatory.
+If the parameters are not provided, a `Missing required parameter` Error is thrown.

 Compatible with
 - Node